-The assumption is that forms will be completed anonymously, but faculty members may sign the forms if they wish to do so.
-Results will be available to chairs.
+- ill be completed anonymously, rish to do so.
+Results will be a but faculty members may sign the vailable to chairs.

 Department: Chair: Date:

-review plan for my departme of my department, I assign th professional activity, and ser- expectations, [1] faculty performance expected of UM ivity, and Service: Following the nt, and in the context of performance following ratings to my department of the following ratings to my department of the following rati nce expectations for all members ent chair in the areas of teaching, are to meet minimum performance [2] effective - the average in a favorable light, [3]
+review plan for my department, of my department, I assign the fo and in the context of performa ollowing ratings to my departn e.
+Use [0] unsatisfactory - fail- nance that meets expectations, faculty and always interpreted d in a favorable light, [3]

 Teaching Rating

 Commentary:

 Professional Activity Rating

 Commentary:

 Service Rating

 Commentary: